From 11:59 pm on Tuesday 27 July 2021, restrictions have changed:

 - Persons communicating with those who are deaf or hard of hearing and visibility of the mouth is essential for communication.

 - Persons for whom the nature of their work or education means that wearing a face mask creates a risk to health and safety.

 - Persons for whom the nature of their work or education means that clear enunciation or visibility of their mouth is essential.
-This includes teaching, lecturing or live broadcasting.
+This includes teaching, lecturing or broadcasting.

 - The person is working by themselves in an enclosed indoor space such as an office unless and until another person enters that space.

-- Professional sportspeople when training or competing.
+- The person is a professional sportsperson when training or competing.